eformat/ubiquitous-journey/help.md

 6. uploads the helm chart to nexus helm repository
 7. syncs the argocd application using the updated helm chart

-To support multiple branches being built and deployed in the same Namesapces, heml Charts need to be able to run in the same Namespace using helm `Release`.
+To support multiple branches being built and deployed in the same Namespaces, heml Charts need to be able to run in the same Namespace using helm `Release`.

 For example where `foo` is the release name:
 ```bash